ziptx/kubernetes-ipv6/README.md

 - The 'service' address space is [fdaa:bbcc:dd01:260a::] /64
 - The 'pod' address space is [fdaa:bbcc:dd01:260b::] /64

+> [!TIP]
-NOTE:  All addresses are part of the fdaa:bb:cc:dd01:26xx /56 subnet (xx are hex numbers defined by you).
+> All addresses are part of the fdaa:bb:cc:dd01:26xx /56 subnet (xx are hex numbers defined by you).

 [^iso]: https://repo.almalinux.org/almalinux/9.4/isos/x86_64/AlmaLinux-9.4-x86_64-minimal.iso